1619: Landing of the first Africans

 Saturday, Aug.
 24

-- 9:30-11 a.m.: A dedication ceremony for the new Commemoration and Visitor Center at Fort Monroe
+- 9:30-11 a.m.: A preview ceremony for the new Commemoration and Visitor Center at Fort Monroe

 - 11 a.m.-5 p.m.: A commemorative program at Fort Monroe that includes food trucks, vendors, cultural group displays, historical tours, living history lessons, drumming and dancing presentations, youth performances and storytelling